AceDataCloud/SunoAPI/README.md

 Next, we need to customize the generation of songs based on the lyrics, title, and style, and we can specify the following content:

 - lyric: Lyrics text
-- custom: Fill in as `true`, indicating custom generation; this parameter defaults to false, indicating using `prompt` for generation.
+- custom: Fill in as `true`, indicating custom generation; this parameter defaults to false, indicating the use of prompt generation.
 - title: Title of the song.
 - style: Style of the song, optional.